 Before I really delve into the overly honest ramblings that are this blog post, let me start off by saying how madly in love I already am with this little girl I’ve never met.
 If it wasn’t for us not owning a single thing that can keep a child safe and alive except for my own breasts, then I’d say January couldn’t come soon enough.

-— I’m apparently naturally more popular with animals while pregnant…feel free to judge for this, but I don’t hate that my cat is more interested in me now than he usually is, haha!
+— I’m apparently naturally more popular with animals while pregnant.
+Feel free to judge me for this, but I don’t hate that my cat is more interested in me now than he usually is, haha!

-Weeks 20 through 22 — I became a carb-loading, highly emotional troll…with an added dose of random people touching me like a little Buddha belly.
+I became a carb-loading, highly emotional troll… with an added dose of random people touching me like a little Buddha belly.

 For real, that’s how quickly it happened.
 I’ve now cried from simply listening to this song, from seeing a complete stranger on Instagram that barely looked pregnant at 22 weeks while I already look like a swallowed a volleyball, and I officially have NO filter whatsoever now.

 I can’t even begin to recap all of the things Jared has said innocently that have sent me into an emotional roller coaster the last few weeks either.
 The worst part is I don’t even know why I’m upset sometimes!

 I then go and start searching for some form of starch to eat, while simultaneously looking for something that still fits me from my closet to no avail.
 I’m even eating a cherry cheese danish from the airport coffee shop as we speak.
 AND I don’t even like cherry things, that’s just the only flavor they had left.

 You kind of see where all of this is adding up to troll status, right?
 I’ll stop there for the sake of sparing you the rest of the TMI details like having a negative zero sex drive, the 1,348,174 bathroom trips I make each day, or being plagued by bloating and constipation.